woossi0/suite/docs/usermanual/source/dataadmin/geopackage/index.rst

 Ubuntu Linux
 ~~~~~~~~~~~~

-The GeoPackage extension can be added to OpenGeo Suite by installing the ``geoserver-geopackage`` package:
+The GeoPackage extension can be added to Boundless Suite by installing the ``geoserver-geopackage`` package:

 .. code-block:: console